meese-wj/REWL_Simulator/README.md

 * `EQUAL_WINDOWS`
     * This will make all the windows equally-sized with a well defined window size.
     * One must be careful to make sure that each window is an integer number of bins or this simulation will break.
+* `JOB_ARRAYS`
+    * If engaged, the path-construction system will be changed to allow for many jobs.
+    * This will eliminate potential data over-write and allow for further averaging over the independent jobs to benefit the statistics.

 #### Supported Hamiltonians
 If multiple Hamiltonians are selected at build time, then `cmake` will throw a `FATAL_ERROR`.